tanyjnaaman/portfolio/content/blog/hello-world/index.md

 ## Including blogs

 Just before I built my previous website, though, I started a private blog.
 While that's a place for my own personal thoughts and reflections on my journey (and at times, to mope, lol), I've also been thinking for a while to put my reflections and thoughts on the parts of me I'm willing to put _out there_, in part just because I like to, but in part also because I think I've read a lot of others' blogs, and many of them have given me new insights, and just as many have given me a sense of solace in knowing I'm not alone going through some of the experiences we share.
-But most of all, just as I wrote in the first post of my private blog, I like writing.
-I write a lot better than I speak, and I get a lot more out of my head when I write - and in a much more coherent fashion.

 So I now have a blog, I guess.
 Hopefully, it's not just noise.
 I do think it'll be like therapy for me, though, lol.